Australia ends defense cooperation with Myanmar over coup

 CANBERRA, Australia (AP) — Australia has suspended its defense cooperation with Myanmar and is redirecting humanitarian aid because of the military takeover of the government and ongoing detention of an Australian citizen.

-Foreign Minister Marise Payne said on Monday that Australian diplomats only had access to economic policy adviser Sean Turnell twice since he was detained in early February.
+Foreign Minister Marise Payne said on Monday that Australian diplomats and relatives had only been able to contact economic policy adviser Sean Turnell twice by phone since he was detained in early February.
 She described the access as “very limited consular support.”

-“We continue to absolutely call for the release of Professor Sean Turnell,” Payne told Australian Broadcasting Corp.
+“We believe Professor Turnell has been arbitrarily detained along with senior members of the Myanmar government including State Counsellor Aung San Suu Kyi, including the President” Win Myint, Payne told reporters.

+“We do not accept the conditions of his detention and the reasons for his detention.
+We seek a return to democracy.
+We seek absolutely the cessation of any armed violence against unarmed peaceful protesting civilians.
+And in everything we are doing we are seeking Professor Turnell’s release,” she added.

 Australia announced late Sunday it had suspended a defense training program with Myanmar worth about 1.5 million Australian dollars ($1.2 million) over five years.
 The program had been restricted to non-combat areas such as English-language training.